 We're now close to two weeks beyond the end of the Fed's latest round of Quantitative Easing.
-With QE in the past and the Federal Open Market Commitee taking center stage on Wednesday, let's take another look at what's been happening of late for US Treasuries.
+With QE in the past and the Federal Open Market Commitee taking center stage on Wednesday, let's take a quick look at what's been happening for US Treasuries.
 The yields on the 10-, 20- and 30 year Treasuries have generally trended downward since the end of 2013.
 In fact, the 10-year note yield is at its lowest since early June 2013, and the 30-year bond is at its lowest yield since mid-November 2012.

 Here is a snapshot of the 10-year yield and 30-year fixed-rate mortgage since 2008.

 A log-scale snapshot of the 10-year yield offers a more accurate view of the relative change over time.
 Here is a long look since 1965, starting well before the 1973 Oil Embargo that triggered the era of "stagflation" (economic stagnation with inflation).
 I've drawn a trendline (the red one) connecting the interim highs following those stagflationary years.
 The red line starts with the 1987 closing high on the Friday before the notorious Black Monday market crash.
 The S&P 500 fell 5.16% that Friday and 20.47% on Black Monday.

 The dashed lines on the chart above were provided by my friend and mentor Bob Bronson of Bronson Capital Markets Research.
 Bob comments: